 Top Flex Activities

-For the third consecutive year, ORH continues to identify MBQIP Top Performing Hospitals under each of the MBQIP domains.
-Each year, CAHs who have consistently reported and whose rates fall at or above the national average in each given domain are recognized.
-In addition, we award one CAH as an Overall Top Performer (for all MBQIP domains) and one CAH that is Most Improved.
-Quality Officers are given recognition throughout the state and at the Annual Oregon Rural Health Conference and awarded $5,000 to implement a quality improvement project at their facility.
-They have the following year to implement their quality improvement project and as a final reporting requirement, they showcase their project and results via a poster board presentation that is displayed at the following years Annual Oregon Rural Health Conference.
+For the fourth consecutive year, ORH continues to identify MBQIP Top Performing Hospitals under each of the MBQIP domains.
+Each year, those high performing CAHs that have consistently reported and whose rates fall at or above the state and national averages in each given domain are recognized.
+In addition, ORH awards one CAH as an “Overall Top Performer” (for all MBQIP domains) and one CAH as “Most Improved.”
+These CAHs and their Quality Officers are recognized throughout the state and at the Annual Oregon Rural Health Conference.
+They are also awarded $5,000 to implement a quality improvement project at their facility and have the following year to implement it.
+Their final reporting requirement is to showcase their project and results via a poster board presentation which is displayed at the Annual Oregon Rural Health Conference.

 - Continued use of CAH financial indicator and service line analysis and reporting from the Oregon Association of Hospitals and Health Systems